anthoninvanimpe/anthoninvanimpe.github.io/_drafts/2021-06-18-zoho-deluge-create-folder-in-workdrive.md

 In our example, we want to create folders inside a parent Team Folder.
 Each folder we create should be create by year of create and be renamed with a specific description and the date of creation.

+What we need to do:

+1. **Get the Year of our current record date**
+2. **Define the title of the folder we want to create**
+3. **Check if we have already a folder for that year.**
+   1. _If yes, create our new folder inside that folder_
+   2. _If not, create a folder for that year and create our new folder inside it_
+4. **Use the HTTP response to get the URL of the folder and create a direct link in Zoho Creator Url field type.**

 Okey... **Let's do some coding !**

     zoho.workdrive.createFolder(test_folder_name,year_folder_id,"zoho_workdrive");